nnUyi/ReMAEN/README.md

                                               --lr 0.001
                                               --batch_size 32
    ```
-   - Where should your datasets place?
+   - **Where should your datasets place?**
       - In the 32rd and 33rd lines of settings.py, you can see the --data_path and --test_path settings.
-You should download the datasets (or putting your own dataset) in the target path
+You should download the datasets (or putting your own dataset) in the target path.

-      - Remarkably, '{}' in /YyzData/Derain/datasets/train/{}/ the corresponding dataset name (such as Rain100L etc.)
+      - '{}' in /YyzData/Derain/datasets/train/{}/ requires the corresponding dataset name (such as Rain100L etc.).

 # Results

 # Acknowledgement
    - This work was supported in part by National Natural Science Foundation of China (No. U1509206).